What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Experiments

-(ii) \textbf{Spatial grounding} is given a text query description to localize the corresponding region in the trimmed video.
-We use GroundingYoutube, Youcook-Interaction, V-HICO, and Daly for evaluation.
-This task is evaluated using the \textbf{pointing game accuracy}.
-Given the query text and video, we compute the attention heatmap on the video as described in Figure \ref{fig:inference}(b).
-If the highest attention similarity score lies in the ground truth bounding box, the result counts as a ``hit" and counts as ``miss" otherwise.
+(ii) \textbf{Spatial grounding} is given a text description to localize the region in the trimmed video.
+It is evaluated using the \textbf{pointing game accuracy}.
+If the predicted point lies in the ground truth bounding box, the result counts as a ``hit" and counts as ``miss" otherwise.
 The final accuracy is calculated as a ratio between hits to the total number of predictions $\frac{\text{\# hits}}{\text{\# hits} + \text{\# misses}}$.
-We report the mean average precision \textbf{(mAP)} following the settings from V-HICO \cite{li2021weakly}.
-Given a human-object category as the text query, we aim to localize the spatial location in the video frame.
-The predicted location is correct if their Intersection over-Union (IoU) with ground truth bounding boxes is larger than 0.3.
-Since we do not use any bounding box proposal tools or supervision, we create an attention heatmap as described in Figure \ref{fig:inference}(b) to create a mask for IoU computation.
-We follow \cite{li2021weakly} and compute the mAP over all verb-object classes.
+We also report the mean average precision \textbf{(mAP)} following the settings from V-HICO~\citep{li2021weakly}.

 (iii) \textbf{Temporal grounding} provides videos with the respective actions and their ordering, including the background.
 The goal is to find the correct frame-wise segmentation of the video.
-We follow the inference procedure in \cite{kuehne2019mining} to compute the alignment given our similarity input matrix.
+We follow the inference procedure in \citep{kuehne2019mining} to compute the alignment given the similarity input matrix.
 The task is evaluated by intersection over detection (IoD), defined as $\frac{G \cap D}{D}$ the ratio between the intersection of ground-truth action $G$ and prediction $D$ to prediction $D$, and the Jaccard index, which is an (IoU) given as $\frac{G \cap D}{G \cup D}$.